Special Educational Needs Information Report

 - Emotional Literacy Support assistants with enhanced knowledge and skills to support children to manage feelings and make positive relationships

 - Teaching Assistants with specialist training in delivering Drawing and Talking

 - Level 2 diploma in Understanding Children and Young People’s mental health

 At times it may be necessary to consult with outside agencies to receive their more specialised expertise.
 The school works with a number of external agencies to seek advice and support to ensure that the needs of all children are fully understood and met.

 - Behaviour Outreach Team (Croydon): This service offer support and advice to mainstream schools which are experiencing difficulty with children who have ASD and challenging behaviour.

-- Educational Psychologist (Our attached Education Psychologist is Zena Lawrence) Zena works with the Inclusion Manager, the teachers, the support staff, the parents and the children to assess children’s needs, set appropriate learning targets, give advice to staff about the best ways to help children meet the targets, support referrals to other services and applications for statutory assessment.
+- Educational Psychologist.
+Our school works alongside trained professionals from the Octavo Partnership, allowing the Inclusion Manager, the teachers, the support staff, the parents and the children to assess children’s needs, set appropriate learning targets, give advice to staff about the best ways to help children meet the targets, support referrals to other services and applications for statutory assessment.

 - Croydon Children’s Occupational Therapy Service provides therapy, advice, equipment and adaptations for children who have disabilities or difficulties with everyday tasks.
 The service is based at the Crystal Centre but also work in a variety of settings including schools, nurseries, Croydon University Hospital and the child’s home.